olang-mirror/olang/docs/pages/contribute.md

-% Hacking
+% Contribute

 We're thrilled to have you here!
 Your interest in making olang the most exceptional and straightforward language ever is greatly appreciated.

 In this document, we'll outline how you can begin contributing to olang.
 First and foremost, clone the project if you haven't done so already.

 ``` {.sh}
 git clone https://git.sr.ht/~johnnyrichard/olang